flowingcharts/FlowingCharts/WORKFLOW.md

 grunt watch
 ```

-Carry out unit testing on the JavaScript module files and generate a test coverage file at 'gen_test_coverage/coverage.html'.
+Carry out unit testing on the JavaScript module files and generate a test coverage file at `gen_test_coverage/coverage.html`.
 ```
 grunt test
 ```

-Publish a release version to 'gen_release/<%= pkg.version %>/'.
+Publish a release version to `gen_release/<%= pkg.version %>/`.
 ```
 grunt publish
 ```

-Generate API documentation in 'gen_doc'.
+Generate API documentation in `gen_doc`.
 ```
 grunt doc
 ```

-### Commit your changes
+## Commit your changes

 This should be done regularly as you make changes to the repo